Ezequiel Duran Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.83 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.82).

 - Athletics pitchers combine to surrender 154 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- In his last time out on Wednesday, the lefty went 3 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering one hit.
+- In his most recent outing on Friday against the Los Angeles Dodgers, the lefty tossed five innings, giving up two earned runs while surrendering six hits.

-- The 25-year-old has an ERA of 6.52, with 9.1 strikeouts per nine innings, in 25 games this season.
-Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.